I'm a weirdo from planet Zero

 On September 1, 2011, Wayne Corlis (star of History of a Haunting and world-class painter), Kevin Davidson (the best cinematographer and compositor in the region), Todd Brown (sales and marketing pro) and I created Northern Empire Studios.
-We had a sizeable green-screen studio on Queen Street in Niagara Falls for a year and we did all kinds of fun productions for many interesting clients.
+We had a cute little green-screen studio on Queen Street in Niagara Falls for a year and we did all kinds of fun productions for many interesting clients.

 We did work for actor/director April Mullen for the feature film, Gravy Train, and a Star-Wars-themed video for YouTube celebrity, Corey Vidal.
 It was a great time, but it was short-lived.
 The market wasn’t good around Niagara for high-quality videos and original scores.
 But for me personally, it was just an amazing amount of fun.